 High in the sky with Tomikawa

-Always wondered why food sometimes seems to be so bland of taste in an airplane?
+Always wondered why food sometimes seems to be so bland in an airplane?
 Chef Masonori Tomikawa from Yamazato Restaurant felt the urge to change this and committed himself to improving the perception of in-flight meals.
-In cooperation with KLM he is now responsible for the in-flight meals on flights from and to Japan!
+In cooperation with KLM, he is now responsible for the in-flight meals on flights from and to Japan!

 Just add some salt?

 Balance is one of the key elements in the menus of Yamazato Restaurant.
 When seasons change, the menus change accordingly and this is typical for Japanese authentic cuisine.
 French vinaigrette for instance, will taste exactly the same in winter as in summer.
 In Japan however, subtle seasonal changes are made.
-Slightly more sweetness is appropriate in winter and more salt in summer, since we need the energy when it is cold and the salt when the sun dehydrates us.
-Therefore, adjusting dishes to different circumstances is a factor the Japanese haute cuisine is very familiar with.
-Chef Tomikawa also used these principles when composing the menu for in-flight meals.
+Slightly sweeter is more appropriate in winter and saltier in summer, since we need the energy when it is cold and the salt when the sun dehydrates us.
+Therefore, adjusting the dishes to different circumstances is a factor the Japanese haute cuisine is very familiar with.
+Chef Tomikawa used the same principles while composing the menu for the in-flight meals.
 Small recipe adjustments ensure that passengers are able to taste the dishes the way they are supposed to taste when dining on ground level.
 You can taste Chef Tomikawa’s dishes in the air on flights to Tokyo, Osaka and Fukuoka.